-At FuseIT our strength in the Microsoft space is due to our history of development in the enterprise space, long-term retention of key staff, and vibrant interchange of ideas within the wider team - we love what we do!
+At FuseIT our strength in the Microsoft space comes from our development history in the enterprise space, long-term retention of key staff, and vibrant interchange of ideas within the team - we love what we do!

-It's not just the technology we enjoy, it's just as much the way we wow clients with business opportunities that reduce costs and generate revenue.
+It's not just the technology we enjoy, it's also the way we wow clients with business opportunities that reduce costs and generate revenue.
 FuseIT has streamlined the business processes of companies across the globe by replacing legacy systems and developing custom web and cloud applications.

 We start by learning about your business first.
 We are always looking to step back and get an understanding of the bigger picture before we even start to look at solutions and technologies.